March 7, 2019

 Before deploying VMware vSphere in the production environment, you should pay special attention to your VMs in the framework of data protection.
 Deploy NAKIVO Backup & Replication on a VM running in your ESXi home lab and test how the product performs backup, replication and recovery of VMware VMs running on your ESXi hosts.

-Today’s blog post has covered the full process of VMware home lab setup in detail.
+Today’s blog post has covered the full process of VMware lab setup for home and explained how to build VMware home lab at home in detail.
 The lab can be deployed on a mid-level desktop or even laptop – you can test VMware vSphere for free in your own VMware lab by using 60-day trial versions of VMware software (VMware Workstation, ESXi, vCenter Server Appliance) and free Linux and FreeNAS systems.
 Deploying and configuring VMware Workstation VMs running ESXi, vCenter, FreeNAS in addition to deploying a nested VM running Lubuntu are also explained in detail.
 Hopefully, this blog post will help you learn more about the VMware vSphere, one of the best hardware virtualization solutions in the world.
-Test vSphere in your VMware home lab and join the community of people who are optimizing their IT infrastructure with modern virtualization technologies.
+Using this complete guide, learn how to build VMware home lab and test the capabilities of vSphere in your VMware home lab and join the community of people who are optimizing their IT infrastructure with modern virtualization technologies.
 Don’t forget to test how your virtual machines can be backed up.
 NAKIVO Backup & Replication can help you to protect your VMs in the best way possible.